Landing your first client is great.

 Consulting can be very fun and very profitable.

-At just 26 years old, I was able to build a six figure business doing consulting and work with brands from all over the world.
+When I was 26, I built my first six figure business doing consulting and work with brands from all over the world.
 I’ve been placed I never would have imagined and have worked with clients who I’ve been a customer for my entire life.